Core Types (pdk.core)

 Number

-superstructure for all numbers
+A superstructure for all numeric data types.

 Superstructures: Any